-LDAP Change Log Attributes Description ds-changelog-before-values Captures all "before" values of a changed attribute.
-It will store up to the specified value in the changelog-max-before-after-values property (default 200). ds-changelog-after-values Captures all "after" values of a changed attribute.
-It will store up to the specified value in the changelog-max-before-after-values property (default 200). ds-changelog-attr-exceeded- max-values-count Stores the attribute names and number of before/after values on the change log entry after the maximum number of values (set by the changelog-max-before-after- values property) has been exceeded.
+Table 15: LDAP Change Log Attributes: changelog-max-before-after-values value in the changelog-max-before-after-values property (defa 200). ds-changelog-after-values Captures all "after" values of a changed attribute.
+It will store up to the specified value in the changelog-max-before-after-values property (default 200). ds-changelog-attr-exceeded- max-values-count Stores the attribute names and number of before/after values on the change log entry after the maximum number of values (set by the changelog-max-before-after-values property) has been exceeded.
 This is a multi-valued attribute whose format is: attr=attributeName,beforeCount=200,afterCount=201 where "attributeName" is the name of the attribute and the "beforeCount" and "afterCount" are the total number of values for that attribute before and after the change, respectively.
 In either case (before or after the change) if the number of values is exceeding the maximum, then those values will not be stored.